 Freshly ground black pepper, to taste

-2 tablespoons fresh parsley, finely chopped; or chives
+2 tablespoons finely chopped fresh parsley, or chives, for garnish

 Gather the ingredients.